Online Bachelor of Science in Biological Sciences – Biomedical Sciences

 What makes this biomedical science degree concentration unique?

-At ASU Online, we’re constantly innovating the ways in which we teach.
+At ASU Online, we’re constantly innovating how we teach.
 In addition to utilizing lectures and textbooks, you’ll have the opportunity to use state-of-the-art learning technologies and participate in immersive lab experiences, such as Dreamscape Learn.
 Created by Dreamscape Immersive and ASU, this virtual experience allows you to test the boundaries of reality and explore new worlds.

 Will my biomedical sciences degree concentration say 'online'?